pivotal/cf-onboarding/SO_I_HEARD_YOU_LIKE_ONBOARDING.md

 had a personal emergency,
-gotten assigned to a special project, or been kept awake all night by dogs, so plan to be able to run onboarding week mostly on your own.
+gotten assigned to a special project, or been kept awake all night by dogs, be ready to run onboarding week mostly on your own.

 If you're a new anchor
 a new manager,